 - Understand their lifecycle

-Ecology and behaviour (indoor)
+- Ecology and behaviour (indoor)

-Catching your grasshoppers and field craft (outdoor)
+- Catching, collecting and field craft (outdoor)

 The course would usually run from 10am to 4pm but can easily start earlier and finish later.
-The cost is dependent mostly on the venue.

-You will need to wear suitable outdoor clothing, stout footwear and bring a packed lunch, drinks and snacks.
+As you will be outdoors for at least part of the day you will need to wear suitable outdoor clothing, stout footwear and bring a packed lunch, drinks and snacks.
 It’s advisable to wear insect repellent and maybe sun screen and a hat.
 You may also like to bring a notebook, pencil and a camera.